 Read our full iPhone SE 2020 review.

-The OnePlus Nord N10 5G is a reminder that 5G phones don't have to break the bank.
-Normally $299 — a shockingly low price for a device that can connect with T-Mobile's 5G network — the OnePlus Nord N10 5G can be yours for free when you switch your service to Metro by T-Mobile.
+The OnePlus Nord N200 5G is a reminder that 5G phones don't have to break the bank.
+Normally $239 — a shockingly low price for a device that can connect with T-Mobile's 5G network — the OnePlus Nord N200 5G can be yours for free when you switch your service to Metro by T-Mobile.

-Opt for this phone, and you can expect long battery life — nearly 12 hours on our test.
-The cameras perform well enough, though we found the macro and monochrome lenses to be unnecessary additions.
-OnePlus put more polish on its regular Nord (which never came to US, unfortunately), but the N10 is a very good budget phone that still manages to offer some premium features.
+Opt for this phone, and you can expect long battery life — about ten and a half hours on our test.
+The cameras perform okay in daylight, though we found the macro and monochrome lenses to be unnecessary additions.
+And you also get a 6,49-inch 90Hz LCD on the Nord N200 5G.
+There are definitely compromises, but this is the best 5G value on Metro.

 Apple’s latest and greatest smartphone, the iPhone 12 Pro Max, wowed people everywhere with just how impressive it is.
 It’s big, it’s beautiful, and it does everything you could possibly want it to do.
 Everything from the cameras to the display will knock your socks off.
 Battery life is stellar and the performance is incredibly impressive.